About this Course

 Please note that deposits are non-refundable, and once the course is paid in full, no refund will be given for cancellations unless 5 business days’ notice is given (less a 20% administration fee).
 Should we need to postpone a course for any reason, every effort will be made to reschedule the course within the following two months.
 If however, this is not possible, or the rescheduled dates do not suit, participants will be entitled to a full refund.

-Once payment has been made on a distance learning course, and study materials have been issued, no refund are available.
+Once payment has been made on a distance learning course, and study materials have been issued, no refunds are available.

 What You Will Learn

-10793NAT Community Justice Services (Commissioner for Declarations) course provides participants with the knowledge and skills to assist them in their community volunteering responsibilities of witnessing and certifying documents.
+10793NAT Community Justice Services (Commissioner for Declarations) course provides participants with the knowledge and skills to assist them in their community volunteering responsibilities.
+Completing this course within the stated period will enable you to witness signing documents and certify documents.

 Units of Competency